Best camera for car photography in 2025

 On top of 8:7 video, the Hero 11 Black captures 5.3K resolution video at 60 fps, 4K resolution video at 120 fps, or 2.7K resolution at 240 fps.
 You can also grab 27MP stills from 5.3K video.

 The Hero 11 Black might not have wildly improved the line's lowlight performance.
 Still, with its new 8:7 sensor, a simplified interface, and enhanced horizon leveling, it's upgraded GoPro's offering in a meaningful way.
-Particularly appealing to folks who use multiple social platforms, nothing else can do quite what the 11 Black can.
+Particularly appealing to folks who use multiple social platforms, there's very little out there that can do quite what the 11 Black can.

 Read our full GoPro Hero 11 Black review for more details